TELL US A LITTLE ABOUT YOURSELF.

 I HEAR THERE IS A BOOK THREE TO THE SERIES COMING SOON.
 CAN YOU TELL US A LITTLE ABOUT IT AND WHEN IT WILL BE RELEASED?

-The third book, The Holy Warrior and the Last Angel, will be released in October of 2018.
+The third book, The Holy Warrior and the Last Angel, is available for purchase on Amazon.
 This draws everything to a close.
 In it, the world is plunged into terrible chaos, and the cold war of Heaven and Hell, once fought by humans as proxies on Earth, explodes into open, violent conflict.
 There’s no guarantee that the good guys will win, and even Angels of the Lord seem to consider the Earth to be an acceptable loss.